-Currency Minimum investment Management fee an- Distribution amount nual remuneration EUR none up to 1 % of the fund assets monthly, 15th on the
+Currency Minimum investment Management fee an- Monthly distribu- amount nual remuneration tion EUR none up to 1.50 % of the monthly, on the 1st fund assets

 Both the fund income and the fund assets may be distributed on the monthly distribution date.
 As a rule, the management company will specify the precise value of these distributions annually in advance.